Yohr011/Footlocker-checkout/README.md

 #  Automated footlocker checkout

-To create a task, make a tasks.json file in this format using your information.
+To create a task, edit tasks.json to include your information.
+Replace the current info with yours.
 To add more tasks, add another task object to the json file in the same format as the previous task objects:

 {